 After sickness or diarrhoea, parents are asked to keep children home for 48 hours after the last episode.
+Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning to the setting.
 Only prescribed medication can be administered by Nursery staff.
-Before prescribed medication can be accepted in Nursery, an administering medicine request form must be completed.
+Before medication can be accepted in Nursery, a request for Nursery to administer the medicine must be completed.
 This is available from the school office.